playa77/twitchy/README.md

 - Confirm VLC is installed: `vlc --version`
 - Try reinstalling: `sudo apt install --reinstall vlc`

-**Chat not connecting**
+**Chat not connecting / "Login authentication failed"**
+- Your OAuth token may have expired—generate a new one
-- Verify your `.env` file has valid credentials
+- Verify your `.env` file has the correct token value
-- Ensure OAuth token is current (they can expire)
-- Check that username matches your Twitch account
+- Ensure username matches your Twitch account exactly
+- The app adds `oauth:` prefix automatically—don't include it in `.env`

+**"Improperly formatted auth"**
+- Usually means the token format is wrong
+- Regenerate the token using `twitch token -u -s 'chat:read chat:edit'`
+- Make sure you copied the access token, not the refresh token

 ## License